slashid/javascript/packages/react/README.md

 }
 ```

-Once the `login` function resolves, your component will render again with the newly logged-in `user` object.
+Once the `logIn` function resolves, your component will render again with the newly logged-in `user` object.